For marketers and SEOs interested in succeeding on a global scale, knowing the major international search engines should be a priority.

 This does not mean, however, that other search engines do not deserve consideration.
 In the US, Google holds a powerful 67% of the mobile and desktop combined search market, but that still leaves nearly a third of the searches performed occurring on other search engines.
 In other countries, local search engines can outnumber Google.
 For example, in China, a country with about 688 million internet users, Google is nonexistent as it withdrew from China.

-Here are ten of the most important international search engines that all marketers should be familiar within the global digital economy.
+Below are ten of the most important international search engines that all marketers should be familiar with in the global digital economy.
 For more on how to do international SEO be sure to read this post on HREFlang Tags, XML Sitemaps and HTML Link Elements and International Site Management.

 The 10 International Search Engines You Must Know